What parents need to know about the Year 1 Phonics Screening Check

 My child missed their Phonics Screening Check in Year 1 because of COVID-19.
 Will they have to take it in Year 2?

-Yes.
-The Department for Education have proposed that for 2020/21 only, subject to necessary legislation, schools will administer a past version of the Phonics Screening Check to Year 2 pupils during the second half of the autumn 2020 term.
+In the 2021 to 2022 academic year, schools will administer a past version of the Check to Year 2 pupils during the second half of the 2021 autumn term.

 What will my child’s score mean?